Kaya-Sem/backpack-cli/README.md

 # backpack-cli

-Windows not officially supported!
-That shit ain't minimal, efficient!
-Nor has it the correct superiority complex!

 "Windows?"
 Not supported.
 That bloated mess isn’t minimal, efficient, or worthy.
 Linux only—because we ought to have a superiority complex.

 ### Roadmap